• Skip to main content

 Reminding us a bit of home (New Zealand), Chiloe has a densely populated coastal birdlife, especially near the fishing ports and mussel farms.
 Aside from the penguins at Puñihuil, we saw black vultures, cormorants, steamer ducks, hawks, and swans.
 In fact, the name Chiloe means “land of seagulls” in the Mapuche language.

 Inland, the island is home to pudú, the world’s smallest deer.
-Sarah was lucky enough to see one as we drove past on a part of the road that didn’t allow for stopping.
+Sarah was lucky enough to see one as we drove past a part of the road that didn’t allow for stopping.

 Floripondio and edible Calafate berries spotted along the road.

-Our guide stops to shows us: Floripondio, a flower with hallucinogenic properties and later, edible Calafate berries.
+Floripondio, a flower with hallucinogenic properties and later, edible Calafate berries.

 What to see at key stops as you tour Chiloe Island